 The top of the desk was covered in, what looked like, black chalkboard paint.
 It was chipped up, which made it a bit easier to remove.

 I used my Ryobi hand sander, with a 120 grit, to remove the paint.
-It took some time; but did come off without ruining the top.
+It took some time, but did come off without ruining the top.

 For this project, I wasn’t looking for a dark rich stain; rather slightly darker than the original color.
 This was very easy to achieve, due to the fact that the stain did not absorb well into the type of coated wood the top consisted of.

 I used Minwax Dark Walnut stain.
 I applied about 3 coats of stain, allowing each coat to dry between applications and wiping away excess stain.
-The stain was just the right amount to create that color I was looking for.
+The stain was just the right amount to create the color I was looking for.

 I used polycrylic, in a matte finish, to seal the stain